 Unlike our earlier examples, where there were only a handful of real competitors, the home electronics market is awash in different companies all competing for market space.
 The number of different electronics manufacturers is legion, and only the most robust and agile of these companies can remain afloat for long.

-- Use humor.
-Speaking of Apple, the “I’m a Mac/I’m a PC” commercials from years ago were wildly successful for their use of humor in touting the capabilities of one brand of personal computer while highlighting the limitations of another.
+2. Use humour.
+Speaking of Apple, the “I’m a Mac/I’m a PC” commercials from years ago were wildly successful for their use of humour in touting the capabilities of one brand of personal computer while highlighting the limitations of another.
 Apple’s marketers also obviously learned the lesson of the Soda Wars in creating a heated rivalry that consisted of good-natured yet passive-aggressive rivalry.

 Athletic Shoes and the Reebok Blues